Cleveland Crunch

+The Cleveland Crunch is an American professional indoor soccer club located in Cleveland, Ohio.

 Formed in 1989 as an expansion team in the Major Indoor Soccer League (MISL), the Crunch played a total of 16 seasons in three separate leagues under two different names.
 The team played three seasons in the original MISL, later known as the Major Soccer League (MSL), before joining the rival National Professional Soccer League (NPSL) in 1992.
-After nine seasons in the NPSL, the team joined a second incarnation of the Major Indoor Soccer League (MISL) in 2001.
+After nine seasons in the NPSL (including winning three league titles - 1994, 1996, 1999), the team joined a second incarnation of the Major Indoor Soccer League (MISL) in 2001.
 In 2002, the team was rebranded the Cleveland Force in honor of the former team of the same name.
 After four seasons in the second MISL, the team folded in 2005.

-The Crunch returned to indoor play in the M2 for the 2021 season.
-On July 18, 2021 the Crunch defeated the Wichita Wings by a final score of 11-6 to win the league championship.
+The Cleveland Crunch franchise was revived in 2020.
+The team joined Major Arena Soccer League 2 (MASL 2) for the 2021 season (winning the MASL 2 championship) and then joined Major League Indoor Soccer (MLIS) for its 2023 season, winning the MLIS Championship in 2024.
+All totaled, the Crunch recognizes all five championships won under the various incarnations of the franchise (three NPSL, one MASL 2, one MLIS).

 History

+Founding of the Cleveland Crunch

 The original Cleveland Force team had folded on July 22, 1988.
 Akron businessmen George S. Hoffman and Stuart Lichter formed an ownership group; named Al Miller general manager; and named former Force star Kai Haaskivi player-coach.
 Miller and Haaskivi brought back many players who had been fan favorites during the Force's height of popularity in the mid-1980s.
 The Crunch's home arena was originally the Richfield Coliseum.

 Near the end of the Crunch's first season, Miller engineered a trade that would help Cleveland make the championship finals in seven of the next 10 years.
 He sent veteran forward Paul Wright to the San Diego Sockers for Zoran Karic, a feisty forward who immediately hit it off with Cleveland star Hector Marinaro.
 Within weeks, they were dubbed the "Dynamic Duo" and together rewrote the scoring record books for the next decade.